danielbh/danielhollcraft.com/ui/src/pages/blog/fp-react-loading-component/index.md

 Warning!
 This blog entry assumes you are familar with basic functional programming concepts.
 If you need a refresher [check out JavaScript Guru Eric Elliot's blog entry](https://medium.com/javascript-scene/the-two-pillars-of-javascript-pt-2-functional-programming-a63aa53a41a4).

-While the above examples are rather common, what about something a bit more rare?
-I think it’s harder to find examples of leveraging currying and closures in the React ecosystem.
-Given this, I’ve put together an example that shows how you can use these two concepts in a lightweight and elegant way.
+I’ve put together an example that shows how you can use two common functional programming concepts, in the context of React.
+Currying and closures.

 Before I go on to explain the example, let’s first clarify the problem I will be solving.